unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Claw_**. _Melee Weapon Attack:_ +10 to hit, reach 10 ft., one target. _Hit:_ 15 (3d6 + 5) slashing damage.

 **_Horror Nimbus (Recharge 5–6)_**.
-The nalfeshnee magically emits scintillating, multicolored light.
+The nalfeshnee emits scintillating, multicolored light.
 Each creature within 15 feet of the nalfeshnee that can see the light must succeed on a DC 15 Wisdom saving throw or be frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature’s saving throw is successful or the effect ends for it, the creature is immune to the nalfeshnee’s Horror Nimbus for the next 24 hours.

 **_Teleport_**.
-The nalfeshnee magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
+The nalfeshnee teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.

 ##### Quasit